LouisSavoie/zed-reaction/design/decription.md

 - Water
   > Used to replenish Thirst
 - Weapons
-  > Equiped to Hands, RNG damage at game start
+  > Equipped to Hands, RNG damage at game start
 - Bandages
   > Used to replenish Health
 - Tools
-  > Used to dismatle furniture
+  > Used to dismantle furniture
 - Materials
   - Wood
-    > Used with Nails to build Baracades
+    > Used with Nails to build barricades
   - Nails
-    > Used with Wood to build Baracades
+    > Used with Wood to build barricades
 - Furniture
   > Can be dismantled with tools, gives Player RNG of wood &/ nails